 - Weekly Tuesday Teaching didactic conferences at the Family Medicine Center or the simulation center

 - During a students' acting internship, call is two weekend 12-hour calls throughout the month.
 There is no overnight call.

-Click here to access the Acting Internship application.
+Please access the Acting Internship application through VSAS.

 At our family medicine centers, students see their own patients every 45 minutes, which allows time to see the patient and review the case with a preceptor.
 Most patients seen will be presenting with acute complaints.
 Patient care time is usually 7-8 half-day sessions per week.
-Students may request an optional area of focus for their elective, including integrative medicine, geriatrics, sports medicine, or maternal-child health.
+Students may request an optional area of focus for their elective, including integrative medicine or maternal-child health.